- Culinary uses

 Flaxseed oil, also known as linseed oil or flax oil, is obtained from ripened flaxseed (Linum usitatissimum).
-Cold-pressed flaxseed oil has a distinctive flavor that is crisp, clean, and mildly nutty.
-It is golden yellow in color.

 |Not only vegans and vegetarians should read this: |

 A Vegan Diet Can Be Unhealthy.
 Nutrition Mistakes.

 Organic flaxseed oil is becoming increasingly popular in major supermarket chains and may be available at Walmart, Whole Foods Markets, Kroger, and Safeway (United States); Asda, Sainsbury’s, Tesco, Aldi, Lidl, and Holland & Barret (Great Britain); Metro, Extra Foods, and Goodness Me (Canada); Coles, Woolworths, and Harris Farm (Australia).
 You can also buy flaxseed oil at health food stores, organic stores, and online.

 Cold-pressed flaxseed oil is made through gentle mechanical pressing without applying external heat.3,4

 In industrial production, flaxseed oil is obtained through hot pressing and solvent extraction.
 During the subsequent refining process, undesirable by-products are removed from the oil, resulting in an odorless, neutral-flavored oil.5